Last Updated on April 23, 2021

 What if I think I have COVID-19?

 Ria Health is committed to the health and safety of our communities.
-If you’re concerned you may have COVID-19, read the following instructions from the CDC or call your doctor or healthcare provider before visiting any care facility.
+If you’re concerned you may have COVID-19, read the following instructions from the CDC3 or call your doctor or healthcare provider before visiting any care facility.
 If you’re having a medical emergency, call 911 or go to the nearest hospital.

 What if I have COVID-19 and have been self-quarantined, and I’m concerned about alcohol withdrawal?

 Without treatment and access to alcohol, many people who struggle with alcohol misuse risk going into withdrawal.
 Mild to moderate symptoms can include headaches, nausea, vomiting, sweating, and tremors.

-Ria Health’s medical team has broad experience assisting people with mild withdrawal symptoms related to alcohol misuse.
-We can provide care plans that will help manage mild forms of withdrawal.
+Ria Health’s medical team has broad experience assisting people with mild to moderately severe withdrawal symptoms related to alcohol misuse.
+We can provide care plans that will help manage mild to moderate forms of withdrawal.

 If you are experiencing more severe symptoms—which can include hallucinations, seizures, and delirium tremens—these could become fatal.
 We recommend that you call 911 or go to the nearest hospital.

 If you’re not a Ria member and would like to be, call us at 800-504-5360, or visit us at riahealth.com.